axelarnetwork/axelarate-community/README.md

 # axelarate-community
 Tools to join the axelar network

+This tutorial will take 30-60 minutes of dev time and 2-4 hours of waiting for blockchain sync.

 ## Disclaimer
 Axelar Network is a work in progress.
 At no point in time should you transfer any real assets using Axelar.
 Only use testnet tokens that you're not afraid to lose.
 Axelar is not responsible for any assets lost, frozen, or unrecoverable in any state or condition.
 If you find a problem, please submit an issue to this repository following the template.